charliewhitfield/ivoyager_table_importer/README.md

 ## Usage

+All user interface is via an autoload singleton **IVTableData** added by the plugin.
+From here you will give postprocessing intructions and access all postprocessed table data.
+IVTableData also provides functions to build objects, dictionaries, or flag fields directly from table data.
+See API in [table_data.gd](https://github.com/ivoyager/ivoyager_table_importer/blob/master/table_data.gd).

+Postprocessing is controled by function:

+`postprocess_tables(table_names: Array, project_enums := [], unit_multipliers := {}, unit_lambdas := {}, enable_wiki := false, enable_precisions := false)`

 The plugin imports .tsv tables as a custom resource class that contains low-level, preprocessed data that isn't very useful except for table debugging.

-You interface with all table data via an autoload singleton **IVTableData** added by the plugin.
-From here you will give postprocessing instructions via function:

-`postprocess_tables(table_names: Array, project_enums := [], unit_multipliers := {}, unit_lambdas := {}, enable_wiki := false, enable_precisions := false)`

-Processed, statically typed data can then be accessed directly in IVTableData's dictionaries or via its many 'get' functions.
-IVTableData also provides functions to init dictionaries or objects directly from table data.

-See IVTableData API in [table_data.gd](https://github.com/ivoyager/ivoyager_table_importer/blob/master/table_data.gd).

 ## General File Format and Table Editing